shivanksinghNL/AgriplaceAssignment/README.md

 # Package Viewer

 This project is a simple web application that displays information about installed packages on a Debian or Ubuntu system.
-It uses Flask for the backend and Bootstrap for the frontend.
+It uses Flask for the backend and HTML, Javascript and  Bootstrap for the frontend.

 ## Features